techidaily/site-some-tips/source/_posts/enhanced-with-advanced-web-tracking-technology-experience-seamless-user-targeting.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1328679/15852" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->
-This download history will be useful for those who are looking to find an app that they have deleted and now cannot remember the name of.

-**What was your first ever app?
-Do you still use it today?
-Share your answer in the comments below**

-## **ABBYY Tip: FineScanner as a Culinary Assistant**

-Aside from assisting you in the office, [FineScanner](http://qrs.ly/mg4z2wm) can also be of help around the house.

-One of our customers has shared his experience with using [FineScanner](http://qrs.ly/mg4z2wm) to digitize recipes.
-Instead of going through the arduous task of using pen and paper to write down ingredients for recipes from his collection of over a hundred cookbooks, and almost as many _New York Times_ cutouts, he simply scans the text of a recipe and then uses the [AnyList](https://itunes.apple.com/us/app/id522167641) app to make a shopping list.

-Read the customer’s full review [here](https://appfollow.io/app/1363/review/19707474?s=abbyy&utm%5Fsource=reviews&utm%5Fmedium=slack&utm%5Fcampaign=permalink).

 ## **App of the Week: Enlight Pixaloop**